 In this part of the science project, you will make two desalination devices.

 - Look at Figure 3 to get an overview of what you are making.
 Fit the stem of a funnel inside the short end of a straw.
-Push the funnel in as far as it will go.
+The easiest way to do this is to push the straw with a constant steady force while also twisting a little bit.
+Push the straw as far onto the funnel stem as it will go.
 Securely tape the straw to the funnel.
 Repeat for the second straw and funnel.

 - Push a straw-funnel assembly through the hole near the bottom of each container so that the funnels are on the inside of the containers.
 Adjust the straw-funnel assemblies so that the funnels face up.
 Put some modeling clay around the hole, on the outside of the container, to hold the funnel in place.
 Your setup should now look similar to Figure 3.
 Do not worry if the funnel will not stay in place.
 The next steps will solve that.

 Figure 3.
 After putting the straw-funnel assembly in the hole in the container and securing it using some modeling clay, your setup should look similar to the one shown here.
 The top picture shows a close-up from the side and the bottom picture shows an overall view from above.